 Who can contribute?

 Once you're eligible to participate in a 403(b) plan, you can make Roth contributions regardless of your salary level.
 (This is in contrast to a Roth IRA where your ability to contribute may be limited or eliminated if your income exceeds certain amounts.)

 How much can I contribute?

-But keep in mind that if you also contribute to a 401(k), SIMPLE, SAR-SEP, or another 403(b) plan, your total contributions to all of these plans — both pre-tax and Roth — can't exceed $19,500 (plus catch-up contributions) in 2020 (up from $19,000 plus catch-up contributions in 2019).
+But keep in mind that if you also contribute to a 401(k), SIMPLE, SAR-SEP, or another 403(b) plan, your total contributions to all of these plans — both pre-tax and Roth — can't exceed $19,500 (plus catch-up contributions) in 2021 (unchanged from 2020).
 It's up to you to make sure you don't exceed these limits if you contribute to plans of more than one employer.